Skip to main content

 The Adaptive Capacity Metric

-Perhaps the most important yet least measured aspect of digital transformation is organizational adaptive capacity - the ability to sense and respond to market changes rapidly.
-This meta-capability underlies long-term success but requires novel measurement approaches.
+Perhaps the most valuable — yet least measured — outcome of digital transformation is adaptive capacity: the organisation’s ability to sense change and respond decisively.
+This meta-capability underpins long-term resilience, but it requires fresh approaches to measurement.